Introductory exercise to ASReview LAB

 Everything is set up and ready to screen, well done!

 Now, all we need is a Stopping Rule to determine when you are confident that you have identified (almost) all relevant records in your dataset.
-For this exercise, continue screening records until you have marked 50 consecutive records as irrelevant.
-You can check up on your progress in the Analytics page.
+Click on Dashboard

-The Van de Schoot (2017) dataset contained 38 relevant records in this particular example.
+The Van de Schoot (2018) dataset contains 38 relevant records in this particular example.
 Did you get to label all of them as relevant before you reached your Stopping Rule?
 If you did, great!

 What is the percentage of total papers you needed to screen to find the number of relevant records you have found?
 Is it <100%?
 Then, you were quicker compared to the original screeners of the dataset!